 Laptops BYODD Years 10 to 12

-The BYODD program began with Year 10s in 2016 and will continue.
-Students are able to select their preferred OS platform, Windows or MAC.
-Giving students a choice in selecting their ICT device enables truly personalised learning.
+The BYOD program began with Year 10s in 2016.
+Students were able to select their preferred OS platform, Windows or MAC.
+Minimum specifications were provided to families each year.

-In using digital resources students learn how to effectively communicate, collaborate, create and problem solve.
-These important skills will be beneficial in virtually all professions once students enter the workforce.
+In the senior years of secondary schooling, the continued use and expansion of digital resources available, will provide students with the opportunity to continue to further develop their skills of effective communication, collaboration, creativity and problem solving.
+These important skills will be beneficial in all professions once students enter the workforce.